Vanilla essential oil has a lovely earthy-sweet scent that brings us home.

 With its comforting, heart-warming aroma, vanilla oil is popular for cooking, candles, perfumes, massage and body oils.

 Vanilla Essential Oil vs. Vanilla Extract: Vanilla essential oil (also called Vanilla Absolute) is completely different from Vanilla Extract.
 Vanilla extract is made for flavoring food, and Vanilla Absolute is used in aromatherapy and the perfume industry.

 Vanilla is used in aromatherapy primarily for its relaxing, aphrodisiac effect.
 It can also help with depression and grief, as it balances emotions, promotes serenity and comforts sadness.

-Click to buy vanilla essential oil or read on to learn more...
+Click to buy vanilla essential oil from Mountain Rose Herbs or read on to learn more...

 A type of wild orchid, the vanilla plant is a perennial vine that can climb up to 80 feet (25 meters) high, with clusters of white and yellow flowers.
 The essential oil is solvent-extracted from its ripe, cured pods (vanilla beans.)

 Buy vanilla absolute from Amazon.
 Just remember to buy the best essential oils you can afford - they go directly into your bloodstream, so you don't want junk.

 Vanilla is often used to round out essential oil blends.
 Its strong middle/top note blends well with: